openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-snapshots.svg" alt="Smiley face" style="width:200px;">

 Copy-on-write snapshots are a key feature of OpenEBS.
 The snapshots are created instantaneously and there is no limit on the number of snapshots.
 The incremental snapshot capability enables data migration and portability services across Kubernetes clusters and across different cloud providers or data centers, enabling a true multi-cloud data plane for stateful applications.
-Operations on snapshots and clones are performed in completely Kubernetes native method using the standard kubectl command
+Operations on snapshots and clones are performed in completely Kubernetes native method using the standard kubectl command.

 <hr>